 3 billion human beings live in absolute poverty, on less than $2 a day.
 800 million people, many of these children, suffer chronic malnutrition.
 Every day 20,000 children age 5 or under die from hunger or hunger-related causes.
 These harsh realities face millions each day, unrelentingly.
 Enacting our mission to enhance the quality of life for all members of the global community, FCF Project Partners work hard to bring both short-term relief and long-term solutions.

 Some of our projects that support food and other aid

 Helping Hand has been operational in Capetown since 1999, delivering food, clothing and educational materials to local soup kitchens for disadvantaged children, homes for the unwed and abused mothers, clinics for HIV/AIDs patients, as well as to orphanages throughout the greater Cape area.

-Family Care Lebanon is a charitable project staffed by volunteers with the mission to try to make the world a better place by promoting volunteerism in community service opportunities.
-(Family Care Lebanon is a Registered Charity in Lebanon, Ministry of the Interior for Lebanon, # 121/AD.)
-The relief work of Family Care Lebanon intensified in the wake of recent wars, providing urgent basic supplies for displaced and refugee families.
+Family Care Lebanon (registered with the Ministry of the Interior for Lebanon, # 121/AD ) is a charitable project staffed by volunteers with the mission to try to make the world a better place by promoting volunteerism in community service opportunities.
+In the wake of conflict in the region, the relief work of Family Care Lebanon intensifies, in providing urgent basic supplies for displaced and refugee families.